foopod/blog6/_posts/cellular-automata-tutorial.md

 Now we just need to sort out our `get_next_state()` function and we should be done.

-There are two things that we need to figure out the next state for a cell..
+There are two things that we need to figure out the next state of a cell.

-1. It's current state
+1. Its current state
 2. The number of neighbours it has that are alive

 The first is easy.
-The second might take some fanangaling.
+The second might take some finagling.

 Probably better to just extract it into a function.